Veritex Holdings, Inc. (VBTX): History, Ownership, Mission, How It Works & Makes Money

 Year established

-Veritex Community Bank, the foundation of the holding company, was chartered in 2010.
+The foundation, Veritex Community Bank, was chartered in 2010.
 Veritex Holdings, Inc. was incorporated later as the bank holding company.

 Original location

-The bank began its journey in Dallas, Texas, a competitive but opportunity-rich banking market.
+The bank started its journey in Dallas, Texas, a market rich with opportunity but also highly competitive.

 Founding team members

-C. Malcolm Holland, the current Chairman and CEO, was the lead founder, bringing significant banking experience to the new venture.
+The lead founder was C. Malcolm Holland, the former Chairman and CEO.
+He brought significant prior banking experience to the new venture.

 Initial capital/funding